 - Exploiting the services of a fresher or any other student for completing the academic tasks assigned to an individual or a group of students

 - Any act of financial extortion or forceful expenditure burden put on a fresher or any other student by students

-- Any act of physical abuse including all variants of it: sexual abuse, homosexual assaults, stripping, forcing obscene and lewd acts, gestures, causing bodily harm or any other danger to health or person
+- Any act of physical abuse including all variants of it: sexual abuse, homosexual assaults, stripping, forcing obscene and lewd acts, gestures, causing bodily harm, or any other danger to health or person

 Actions suggested by AICTE against students indulging and abetting in Ragging

-- Every single incident of ragging a First Information Report (FIR) must be filed without exception by the institutional authorities with the local police authorities.
+- In Every single incident of ragging a First Information Report (FIR) must be filed without exception by the institutional authorities with the local police authorities.

-- Depending upon the nature and gravity of the offence as established by the Anti-Ragging Committee of the institution, the possible punishments for those found guilty of ragging at the institution level shall be any one or any combination of the following.
+- Depending upon the nature and gravity of the offense as established by the Anti-Ragging Committee of the institution, the possible punishments for those found guilty of ragging at the institution level shall be any one or any combination of the following.

 - Cancellation of admission.

 - Debarring from appearing in any test/examination or other evaluation process.